dfinity/motoko/doc/md/reference/language-manual.md

       { multiples = _ };
 ```

-may, according to taste, be a more readable rendition of:
+This may be a more readable rendition of:

 ``` motoko no-repl
 { multiples =